livingsocial/flatfoot/README.md

 	FLATFOOT.reset_recordings

 If you set the `FLATFOOT` constant in a initializer you can also use the included rake tasks.
+Edit your `Rakefile` and add

+    require 'flatfoot/tasks'

+Then you should have tasks to help view the flatfoot data

+    rake flatfoot:reset   # reset tracked views
+    rake flatfoot:unused  # report unused views
+    rake flatfoot:used    # report used views

 ## Contributing